kierangilliam/podcast-vis/README.md

 ##### Web Workers

 Web Workers allow you to execute javascript off of the main thread.
 This is handy when you, for example, have some computationally heavy work that you need to do client-side but don't want the webpage to render clunkily.
-I used webworkers to download and parse* my data.
+I used webworkers to download and parse my data.

-* Right now I'm parsing protobuf data on the main thread.
-I'm not too upset about this due to the fact the parser I'm using, pbf, has a throughput of ~60Mbs per second.

 ##### Like Ratio / Views Line Chart